 The Fund is part of the Duke Doing Good in the Neighborhood annual employee giving campaign.
-Duke employees financially support grants that are awarded to diverse nonprofits in Durham, Orange, and Wake counties.
+Duke employees financially support grants that are awarded to diverse nonprofits in Durham, Orange and Wake counties.

-The program provides affordable, practical and accessible non-credit courses and certificate programs for people working in and with the nonprofit arena, whether they are paid staff, directors, board members, philanthropists, or volunteers.
+The program provides affordable, practical and accessible non-credit courses and certificate programs for people working in and with the nonprofit arena, whether they are paid staff, directors, board members, philanthropists or volunteers.

 Whether you are looking to upgrade skills in your current field or looking for training in a whole new area, our Professional Certificates can help you take that next step on your career track.
 A variety of online and classroom programs are available.

 Duke Youth Program has provided summer academic enrichment for academically motivated youth for over 30 years.
 Each summer approximately 650 youth from around the nation and world, representing some 22 states and 5 different countries, attend one of our summer programs.
-The programs seeks to engage learners in innovative, interactive, transformative learning experiences.
+The program seeks to engage learners in innovative, interactive, transformative learning experiences.

 This information was curated by